 Professor Sreenath’s research interest lies at the intersection of highly dynamic robotics and applied nonlinear control.
 In particular, he employs feedback control to ascribe high-performance features seen in biological systems to robots.
 This involves designing controllers that address challenges of dealing with high degree-of-freedom, high degree-of-underactuation, with nonlinear and hybrid dynamics.

 His work on dynamic legged locomotion on the bipedal robot MABEL was featured on The Discovery Channel, CNN, ESPN, FOX and CBS.
 His work on dynamic aerial manipulation was featured on IEEE Spectrum, New Scientist, Huffington Post, and several other online media networks.
 His work on adaptive sampling with mobile sensor networks was published as a book titled "Adaptive Sampling with Mobile WSN" by IET.

-- A. D. Ames, K. Galloway, J. W. Grizzle, and K. Sreenath, "Rapidly exponentially stabilizing control lyapunov functions and hybrid zero dynamics", IEEE Transactions on Automatic Control, to appear, 2013.
+- A. D. Ames, K. Galloway, J. W. Grizzle, and K. Sreenath, "Rapidly exponentially stabilizing control lyapunov functions and hybrid zero dynamics", IEEE Transactions on Automatic Control, 2013.

 - K. Sreenath and V. Kumar, "Dynamics, control and planning for cooperative manipulation of payloads suspended by cables from multiple quadrotor robots", Robotics: Science and Systems, June 2013.

 - K. Sreenath, N. Michael, and V. Kumar, "Trajectory generation and control of a quadrotor with a cable-suspended load - A differentially-flat hybrid system", IEEE International Conference on Robotics and Automation, pp. 4873-4880, May 2013.